andrey-yantsen/tlscontact-appointment-finder/README.md

+# THE PROJECT IS NOT USABLE AFTER TLSCONTACT INTRODUCED A ROBOT-PROTECTING LANDING PAGE.

 # What is it?

 If you ever tried to get a French Schengen visa using using TLSContact in London, you know that it's a pain